openebs-archive/openebs-docs/docs/uglocalpv.md

 <h3><a class="anchor" aria-hidden="true" id="backup-and-restore"></a>Backup and Restore</h3>

-OpenEBS volume can be backed up and restore along with application using velero plugin.
-It helps the user for taking backup of OpenEBS volumes to a third party storage location and then restoration of the data whenever it needed.
-The steps for taking backup and restore are following.
+OpenEBS volume can be backed up and restored along with the application using velero plugin.
+It helps the user for backing up the  OpenEBS volumes to a third party storage location and then restore the data whenever it is needed.
+The steps for taking backup and restore are as follows.

 <h4><a class="anchor" aria-hidden="true" id="prerequisties-bkp-restore"></a>Prerequisites</h3>

 - Mount propagation feature has to be enabled on Kubernetes, otherwise the data written from the pods will not visible in the restic daemonset pod on the same node.
 - Latest tested Velero version is 1.0.0.
 - Create required storage provider configuration to store the backup data.
 - Create required storage class on destination cluster.